BUY NOW

 What is OSHA?

 OSHA stands for ‘The Occupational Safety and Health Administration (OSHA)’. it is a pivotal regulatory agency within the United States Department of Labor, established by Congress through the Occupational Safety and Health Act (OSH Act) and signed into law by President Richard M. Nixon on December 29, 1970.
-OSHA’s primary mandate is to ensure safe and healthy working conditions for American workers by developing and enforcing workplace standards.
+OSHA’s primary mandate is to ensure safe and healthy working conditions for American construction workers by developing and enforcing workplace standards.

 This mission encompasses conducting workplace inspections, setting regulations, and providing training, outreach, education, and assistance to both employers and employees.
 Additionally, OSHA enforces various whistleblower statutes to protect employees who report unsafe practices.
 Studies have demonstrated that OSHA’s interventions, such as safety inspections, effectively lower injury rates and associated costs without negatively impacting employment, business sales, credit ratings, or the viability of firms.